zhaoyuzhi/DSWN/README.md

 cd ..
 cd DSWN
 python train.py
+(please make sure that using the DIV2K dataset as training set)
 ```

 If you think this page is helpful for your research, please consider cite: